Medicare Advantage vs. Medicare Supplement Plans

 Both options are designed to help protect your health and your wallet—but they work very differently.
 Choosing between them is one of the most important Medicare decisions you’ll make, and it can affect everything from your monthly costs to which doctors you can see.

-At Solutions to Medicare, we’ve been guiding seniors in North Georgia, Chattanooga, TN, and Alabama for over a decade, and here’s what you should know before deciding.
+At Solutions to Medicare, we’ve been guiding seniors in Georgia and surrounding areas for over a decade, and here’s what you should know before deciding.

 What Is Medicare Advantage (Part C)?